Tuesday, March 10, 2026

 Lady Bowen Falls - fed by the power station

-We were only 90 minutes before we found ourselves back at the docks and unloading.
-That was much shorter than Doubtful Sound yesterday.
-We unloaded and went into the terminal to wait for the rest of our group and for Ben to return for us.
-Mike asked at the desk and they said Ben was about 15 minutes away from landing with his 2nd group.
+We were only on the ship for 90 minutes when we found ourselves back at the docks and unloading.
+That was much shorter than Doubtful Sound yesterday and no where near as scenic or interesting.
+We followed the crowds into the ship, up the stairs and out onto the docks.
+Looking at the crowd walking down toward the terminal was eye opening.
+I had no there had been nearly 300 people on board.
+We trudged down the dock and into the terminal to wait for the rest of our group and for Ben to return for us.
+Mike asked at the tour desk and they said Ben was about 15 minutes away from landing with his 2nd group.

-We all met up when Ben got there and headed for the busses.
-A short ride back to the airport then we loaded up and Ben took us home.
+We all met up when Ben got there and headed for the buses.
+A short ride back to the airport then we loaded up for Ben to fly us back to Queenstown.

-The ride back wasn't nearly as adventurous as the ride out.
+The ride back was not as adventurous as the ride out.
 We climbed about 1000 ft above the the peaks and went straight as an arrow back to Queenstown.
 Ben still narrated bits and pieces, but the adventurous flying was over.
-He again landed us with great precision then let us out.
+He again landed us with great precision on a small runway that was perpendicular to the large runway.
+He taxied us at high speed right to the terminal and hit the brakes.

-There was a taxi waiting for us and Christina.
-He drove us back to our hotel, that's when she introduced her self and told us where she was from.
-She's touring New Zealand alone for the next 3 weeks, then hoping she can get home since her flights take her through the middle east, where our president is conducting a hostile business takeover.
+When we got out we found a taxi waiting for us and Christina.
+He drove us back to our hotel.
+During the ride, Christina introduced herself and told us where she was from.
+She's touring New Zealand alone for the next 3 weeks, then hoping she can get home since her flights take her through the middle east, where our president is conducting a hostile business takeover of Iran.

-We said goodbye and headed back to the room to offload and take a break.
-It was only 3:00 and there was plenty of day left.
-We decided to do a bit of shopping in Queenstown so we drove to our favorite parking spot, then walked into town.
+We said goodbye and headed back to the room to offload our stuff and take a break.
+It was only 3:00 and there was plenty of daylight left.
+We decided to do a bit of shopping in Queenstown, so we drove to our favorite parking spot, then walked into town.
 After only 20 minutes, we found the item we were after.
-We weren't ready for dinner so we just got a snack.
-We saw another crepe shop, so I got a crepe with strawberries and nutella.
-Mike got a paris special.
+We weren't ready for dinner yet, so we just got a snack.
+We saw another crepe shop, so I got a crepe with strawberries and Nutella.
+Mike got a Paris special.
 We sat out in the middle of the lane and people watched while we ate.

-When we finished our Crepes, we drove out to the Kawarau Bridge about 15km out of town.
+When we finished our Crepes, we drove 15 km out to Kawarau Bridge.
 It is the first commercial bungee jumping site in the world.
-The bridge is 141 feet tall and stil does bungee jumping today, except that it doesn't.
+The bridge is 141 feet tall and still does bungee jumping today, except that it doesn't.
 It was closed when we got there.
 Either end of the season or it's going through refurbishment because there was scaffolding on the nearby buildings.

 We walked around and took a few pictures but there wasn't much to see.